 Because it's building its own fibre network, Hyperoptic is concentrating on multi-dwelling buildings and, requires enough residents to express interest in the service before it will commit to installing anything.

-Its service is currently installed in 100,000 homes spread across 1,000 buildings, and if yours is among them you'll already know.
-If it's not, and you live in a block of flats, your best bet is to enter your postcode at hyperoptic.com, fill in the form to register your interest in the service and get your neighbours to do the same.
+Its service is installed in 100,000 homes spread across 1,000 buildings, and if yours is among them you'll already know.
+If it's not, and you live in a block of flats, your best bet is to enter your postcode on Hyperoptic's site, fill in the form to register your interest in the service and get your neighbours to do the same.
 If you live in a terrace, semi or detached house, though, don't get your hopes up just yet.